nemski/nemski.github.com/_posts/2016-11-05-docker-in-production.markdown

 But I'm optimistic that it's possible to overcome these all in the short and long term.

+## Edit 6/11/16

+Lots of feedback on reddit about my post, which I love.
+There were a couple of points I probably didn't make clear enough so here goes.

+I was not intending in anyway to be condescending to the author of the original post, Thehftguy.
+I apologise if this has caused any offence.

+My intent was to show how I consider Docker to be production ready for our organisation (because we are using it), but to concede there are a number of problems with it.
+Production ready means different things to different organisations, it's important that each makes their own decision.
+I'm not trying to advocate that Docker is production ready for everybody, it's not.
+I am trying to give people all the information they need to make the decision themselves by correcting some of the factual innacuracies and misleading statements in Thehftguy's post.

 [1]: https://lwn.net/Articles/327738/
 [2]: https://docs.docker.com/engine/userguide/storagedriver/selectadriver/